 Icelandic sheepdogs are athletic, active, intelligent, and have a lot of energy, so routine exercise is important.
 Herding breeds are great, but their brains and active traits mean they need a mix of mental and physical exercise to keep them happy.
 To keep these pups physically and mentally healthy, try including puzzle toys, agility, scent work, long exploratory walks, runs, and training throughout the life of the dog.
-Icelandic sheepdogs are people orientated, so provide positive social interactions with others.
+Icelandic sheepdogs are people-oriented, so provide positive social interactions with others.
 Without proper physical and mental exercise, the Icelandic sheepdog may become destructive, stressed, or develop other behavioral problems.

 As with any dog breed, proper training is needed for the Icelandic sheepdog.
 This breed is intelligent, and when trained with consistency and patience, this dog learns quickly.
 It responds well to positive reinforcement with toy and food rewards, a stable routine, and lots of love.
 This breed is known to be vocal, mostly barking at other animals.
 It stems from their origins when they would alert their owners of danger out in the mountains or open plains.
 Knowing this, it can help you understand why these pups bark at anything and everything they see or hear—it is normal behavior for this breed.
 This is a habit to discourage when the dog is a puppy.
 As with any herding breed, they are more likely to chase cars and run after small animals, so you will need to keep the dog leashed or in a fenced yard in areas where cars pass often.
-Teach the dog a good recall command early in its life, this skill can be extremely helpful as the dog gets older.
+Teach the dog a good recall command early in its life, as this skill can be extremely helpful as the dog gets older.

 Overall, the Icelandic sheepdog is very friendly, playful, affectionate, an enthusiastic learner, and makes a great companion.
 However, be aware that this breed is very active and excessive barking can be normal behavior, which would rule out an apartment as a suitable home.